realstraw/realstraw.github.io/quotes.md

 . . .

 ## 2023

+_Man is a thinking reed, but his great works are done when when he is not calculating and thinking.
+‘Childlikeness’ has to be restored with long years of training in the art of self-forgetfulness.
+When this is attained, man thinks yet he does not think._

+-- D.T.
+Suzuki

+. . .

 _... we can’t be naive.
 We can’t deny what is obviously true... or that will cause us and others we love even more trouble.
 It’s only delaying the inevitable,